vimwiki/vimwiki/doc/design_notes.md

 # Design Notes

-This file is meant to document design decisions and algorithms inside vimwiki which are too large for code comments, and not necessarily interesting to users.
+This file is meant to document design decisions and algorithms inside Vimwiki which are too large for code comments, and not necessarily interesting to users.
 Please create a new section to document each behavior.

 ## Formatting tables

-In vimwiki, formatting tables occurs dynamically, when navigating between cells and adding new rows in a table in the Insert mode, or statically, when pressing `gqq` or `gqw` (which are mappings for commands `VimwikiTableAlignQ` and `VimwikiTableAlignW` respectively) in the Normal mode.
+In Vimwiki, formatting tables occurs dynamically, when navigating between cells and adding new rows in a table in the Insert mode, or statically, when pressing `gqq` or `gqw` (which are mappings for commands `VimwikiTableAlignQ` and `VimwikiTableAlignW` respectively) in the Normal mode.
 It also triggers when